Stevia vs. Xylitol: Which Sweetener Is Best?

 Cons of Stevia

-- Many Stevia brands actually contain Maltodextrin or dextrose – read the labels carefully!
+- Many Stevia brands contain Maltodextrin or dextrose – read the labels carefully!
 Always choose a brand that is 100% pure Stevia.

 - The FDA has approved rebaudioside-A, a compound derived from stevia.
 However it has only approved stevia itself as a dietary supplement, not as a food additive.
 There is a widespread belief that this is a result of lobbying from the sugar industry.
-Meanwhile, Stevia was fully approved in the EU in 2011.
+Meanwhile, Stevia was fully approved by the EU in 2011.

 - Reported side effects of stevia include mild bloating and nausea.
 However these are quite unusual.

 Whether you use Stevia or Xylitol really comes down to you as an individual.
 Both are great for use on a Candida diet, so it really depends which flavor you prefer.
 Remember to use them as part of a broader Candida treatment program – our Ultimate Candida Diet program provides a complete timeline and plan for beating your Candida.

 3-Month Candida Elimination Kit Start Your 3-month Candida Cleanse